Posted on Leave a comment

 Are the Specialists the best at what they do?
 Maybe?
 The real question to ask is, “Are they effective enough and can you get your hands on them?”
 To me those are both “YES” answers, so I use them.

 As a farewell, I’d like to point out that I rarely buy and use the aerosol version of Traditional WD-40.
 I get the “trigger pro” and refill it from gallon jugs.
-The can seems designed to prevent refills, so it does take some creative use of pliers, exacto knives, and funnels.
-I cannot find a more simple effective manner to clean all the grimy Remington 700 ML/MLS bolts sent to me.
+The trigger pro can seems designed to prevent refills, so it does take some creative use of pliers, exacto knives, and funnels.
+I cannot find a more simple effective affordable manner to clean all the grimy Remington 700 ML/MLS bolts sent to me.
 But those same bolts never leave with just Traditional WD-40 on them: its all Dry Lube, a drop of oil, and 3M molybdenum disulfide grease when they go.

 Traditional WD-40 is never the only thing, nor last thing I use on any firearm component!